aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/videoframe/placeholder/_index.md

 ## placeholder property
 Returns the placeholder for a shape.
-Returns null if the shape has no placeholder.
+Returns None if the shape has no placeholder.
             Read-only [`IPlaceholder`](/slides/python-net/aspose.slides/iplaceholder).

 ### Definition: